Academic journal: History

 In 1733, Medical Essays and Observations was established by the Medical Society of Edinburgh as the first fully peer-reviewed journal.
 Peer review was introduced as an attempt to increase the quality and pertinence of submissions.
 Other important events in the history of academic journals include the establishment of Nature (1869) and Science (1880), the establishment of Postmodern Culture in 1990 as the first online-only journal, the foundation of arXiv in 1991 for the dissemination of preprints to be discussed prior to publication in a journal, and the establishment of PLOS One in 2006 as the first megajournal.

+Peer review did not begin until the 1970s, and was seen as a way of enabling researchers who were not as well-known to have their papers published in journals that were more prestigious.
+Though it was originally done by mailing copies of papers to reviewers, it is now done online.

 Scholarly articles

 There are two kinds of article or paper submissions in academia: solicited, where an individual has been invited to submit work either through direct contact or through a general submissions call, and unsolicited, where an individual submits a work for potential publication without directly being asked to do so.
 Upon receipt of a submitted article, editors at the journal determine whether to reject the submission outright or begin the process of peer review.
 In the latter case, the submission becomes subject to review by outside scholars of the editor's choosing who typically remain anonymous.
 The number of these peer reviewers (or "referees") varies according to each journal's editorial practice – typically, no fewer than two, though sometimes three or more, experts in the subject matter of the article produce reports upon the content, style, and other factors, which inform the editors' publication decisions.

 Though these reports are generally confidential, some journals and publishers also practice public peer review.
 The editors either choose to reject the article, ask for a revision and resubmission, or accept the article for publication.
 Even accepted articles are often subjected to further (sometimes considerable) editing by journal editorial staff before they appear in print.
 The peer review can take from several weeks to several months.

+Many journal articles are broadly structured according to the IMRAD scheme.
+Each article has several sections, often including the following: